reneeonque/gentrification-data/README.md

 - We first separated the addresses by multiple columns to isolate the zip code.
 - We then grabbed the columns that were necessary for analysis: "Street," "City," "State," "Zip Code," "Landlord," "Role," "Property Class," "Square feet," "Sale date," "Sale price," and "Total debt."
 - When trying to set the zip code equal to 11216, the new dataset wasn't appearing in Python.
   - To solve this issue: We exported the dataset to a CSV.
-Once it was imported, the zip code was appearing as a decimal and being interpreted as a float by the Python.
+Once it was imported, the zip code was appearing as a decimal and being interpreted as a float by Python.
 The zip code was then turned into a string and the ".0" was dropped.
 - After this, we grabbed the same columns from before for the analysis.
 - Lastly, we filtered the zip code to the 11216.
 - These steps were repeated for each of the four landlords.